rapidsai/roc/README.md

 ### TODOs

 This project is fresh and needs the following:
-* Proper versioning using git tags or some other mechanism
+* Proper versioning using git tags or some other mechanism (after the first commit merge)
-* Tests, tests, tests
 * CI/CD and releases uploaded somewhere (S3?
 GitHub releases?) to be easily downloaded by RAPIDS Ops
 * Compilation for OSX and/or Windows (depending on how confident we are that RAPIDS Ops uses primarily Linux, this may be less important)
-* Code structure review (structs, singletons, pointers, function signatures, packages, etc.)